 Nyhavn was originally a busy commercial port where ships from all over the world would dock.
 How the houses were in the past pubs and alehouses, are most of them nowadays turned into restaurants where you can have a nice dinner.
 If you would like to make a boat tour over the water, you are also at the right place in Nyhavn.
 This place is the starting point of most of the boat tours.

 After wandering around the gardens of Rosenborg Castle, we walked more into the city center, where we came across the Rundetaarn.
 We decided to walk into this tower and to enjoy the view at the top of the tower, which was very beautiful and where from you could look over the whole city.
-A entrance ticket for the Rundetaarn costs around € 3,- per person.
+A entrance ticket for the Rundetaarn costs around € 5,- / 40 DKK per person (updated in March 2022).

 And then we ended up at StrØget again.
 It was somewhere in the afternoon and by that time, we were very hungry, so we decided to have ourselves a late lunch.
 Despite the fact that it was winter and it wasn’t that warm outside, there were many people who were sitting on the terraces of the restaurants.
 In many restaurants there wasn’t any place left to eat something, so we decided to sit on a terrace as well, where we both took a delicious sandwich.